Certora/gambit/README.md

 At the moment, Gambit simply compiles the mutants and only keeps valid ones -- we are working on using additional type information to reduce the generation of invalid mutants by constructions.
 You can see the implementation details in `mutation.rs`.

-If you have ideas for intersting mutantions, make a PR!
+If you have ideas for intersting mutations, make a PR or reach out to us at `chandra@certora.com`.

 ### Credits
 We thank